Ginger9307/Ginger9307/README.md

 - 👋 Hi, I’m Tatiana
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in WEB Development and Data Science

 <!---
 Ginger9307/Ginger9307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.